ThivyaTS/Artificial-Intelligence-Project/BITI1113/README.md

 - │   └── Main.py
 - └── trainMusicDatasetRecommendation.py

-- 2 directories, 15 files
+- 3 directories, 6 files

-The dataset/ directory contains the data described in the “Our music recommendation system dataset” section.
+The dataset directory contains the data described in the “Our music recommendation system dataset” section.

 There are two datasets in our system.
 First, song_data.csv.
 Song_data.csv dataset consist of 1000001 rows and 5 columns